Kinvey/kinvey-cli/README.md

 * `flex create <service_name>`

     Creates an internal flex service with the specified name along with a service environment.
-You need to specify a domain (application or organization) using the `--app` or `--org` option.
+You need to specify an organization using `--org <organization>` option or set an active one.

-    * `--app <application>`

-        Specifies a Kinvey app by ID or name.

     * `--org <organization>`